dtaht/nloc/notes.md

 two hours, two lines of code, halved the runtime on my dual core box, and scaled as a number of cores on what he calls "the beast".
-Where my processing time was 34 seconds for the linux kernel and 64 originally, his was 10.
+Where my processing time was 34 seconds for the linux kernel and 64 originally, his was cut to 10.

 The original sloccount code took 93 seconds on my machine, so this was a factor of 3 speedup on cheap hardware - total win, time to quit, right?

 Wellll......
 Lets profile the go code, shall we?